 In a financially poor country, the challenge is to balance ecological values and economic gain.
 The agroforestry system provides a model for how that balance can be achieved.
 One of our local partners, the Samay Foundation has been successfully introducing this system with farmers in the region for a number of years.
 You are invited to join them in Chocaya for this unique restoration experience.

 Camp Chocaya is an unique collaboration with a community in Bolivia and local partners, offering Campers the chance to design and implement an agroforestry based restoration project.
 This is a Camp for adventurous and skilled individuals interested in a challenge and prepared to volunteer both time and expertise to an important initiative.

 This is a truly collaborative project.
 You will be working alongside the villagers of Chocaya and our local partners to develop a model for restoration that can serve as an example to other communities in the region.

-You will be living in a house with shared bedrooms in Chocaya with limited transport and facilities (camping in a tent is an option if you’re feeling particularly adventurous!), there is a shared car available.
+You will be living in a house with shared bedrooms in Chocaya with limited transport and facilities (camping in a tent is also an option!), there is a shared car available.
 To a large extent you will be managing your time and activities with other campers and Voserdem, our other local partner.
 This camp is therefore recommended for proactive people who are problem solvers, independent and comfortable working in international teams.

 We are looking for a team of Campers who can work with our local partners to design and implement an agroforestry based restoration project, with integrated natural water systems.
 The first month or two will require a team with permaculture and landscape design skills and some knowledge and experience of topography and natural water management.
 Spanish is an advantage but not essential.
 We also welcome applications from people with hospitality skills who are able to help manage the house, work in the kitchen and prepare meals.
 Volunteers with more general skills will be welcome at a later stage.